Horror House: Cheap Solar Install Creates Huge Fire Hazard

 The installers of this system were not qualified, they took shortcuts and had no regard for quality or safety.
 As a result, this client is having to pay twice.
 We urge you all to please ALWAYS check the qualifications of your installers and monitor your system for issues just like these.
 We’re fortunate enough to have discovered the issue before any more damage had been done.

-If you’re unsure about the condition and quality of your solar power system, or think maybe it just needs a clean, give us a call on 1800 20 29 30.
+If you’re unsure about the condition and quality of your solar power system, or think maybe it just needs a clean, call us on 1800 20 29 30.
 Our service team will do a full system diagnostic and inspection to ensure that your system is safe, secure, and operating at its greatest ability.